titilda/appunti/Advanced Algorithm and Parallel Programming/index.md

 | CUDA           | Implicit (Explicit) | (Yes) | No          | (Yes) | Implicit (Explicit) |
 | OpenCL         | Explicit/Implicit   | (Yes) | No          | Yes   | Explicit/Implicit   |
 | Apache Spark   | Implicit            | (Yes) | No          | (Yes) | Implicit            |

+## Parallel Programming Design

+Designing a **parallel algorithm** starts by understanding the problem, analyzing the dependencies, and identifying opportunities for parallelism in a machine-independent environment.

+After that, it's possible to design a **parallel program** selecting the architecture, the language, communication model, etc.

+### PCAM Methodology

+A common methodology to design parallel algorithms is the **PCAM** (Partitioning, Communication, Agglomeration, Mapping) methodology.

+#### PCAM - Partitioning

+The goal of this phase is to identify the parallelism in the problem by decomposing the problem into a large number of smaller tasks.
+This done with two approaches:

+- **Domain (Data) Decomposition**: Decompose the data into smaller chunks that can be processed independently.
+- **Functional Decomposition**: Decompose a problem into task without dependencies with each other.

+Some guidelines for partitioning:

+- The number of tasks should exceed the number of processors to ensure efficient utilization and overlap of computation and communication.
+- Avoid redundant computation and storage to enhance scalability.
+- Each task should perform a similar amount of work to balance the load across processors.
+- The number of tasks should scale with the problem size, in line with Gustafson's Law.

+#### PCAM - Communication

+If tasks need to exchange data, define the communication model to ensure efficient data transfer and synchronization.

+Communication can be classified based on several criteria:

+- **Local or Global**: Local communication avoids overhead by minimizing data movement, improving performance.
+- **Structured or Unstructured**: Structured communication organizes data access regularly, enhancing predictability and efficiency.
+- **Static or Dynamic**: Static communication has fixed quantities and partners, while dynamic communication determines them at runtime based on conditions.
+- **Implicit or Explicit**: Implicit communication uses shared memory, whereas explicit communication relies on message passing.
+- **Synchronous or Asynchronous**: Synchronous communication requires acknowledgment before proceeding, while asynchronous allows continuation without waiting.
+- **Point-to-Point or Collective**: Point-to-point involves direct exchange between two tasks, whereas collective communication engages multiple tasks simultaneously.

+Communication overhead can degrade performance compared to sequential execution.
+To mitigate this, overlap communication with computation where possible.
+Balance the load by ensuring each task transfers roughly the same amount of data, and minimize conflicts between communication and computation phases.

+#### PCAM - Agglomeration

+This step transitions from abstract parallel tasks to concrete implementation by grouping smaller tasks into larger ones.

+The goal is to reduce the number of tasks to increase the granularity, minimizing communication overhead and improving load balancing.

+#### PCAM - Mapping

+This phase assigns each task to a specific processor in the target architecture.

+- Placing tasks on different processors increase the physical parallelism, but also the communication overhead.
+- Grouping tasks on the same processor reduce communication overhead, but also the physical parallelism.

+Mapping is NP-Complete, so heuristics are used to find a good solution:

+- **Static Mapping**: Tasks are assigned to processors before execution based on estimated workloads and communication patterns.
+- **Dynamic Mapping**: Tasks are assigned to processors by a runtime load balancer during execution.